pineal/pineal.github.com/_posts/2014/2014-11-12-NP-Problem.md

 - NP problem
 ---

-##NP problem
+##Introduction

+**Plan**

-plan: explore the space of computationally hand problem to arrive at a mathematic characteristic a large d of them
+Explore the space of computationally hand problem to arrive at a mathematic characteristic a large d of them.

+**Technique**

-Technique: compare negative difficultly of different problem
+Compare negative difficultly of different problem.

-Loose definition:
+**P problem**

+Problems can find a polynomial time algorithm to solve.

+**NP problem**

+An algorithm that can be verified if it is a solution to a problem or not in polynomial time.

+**Loose definition**

 If problem X in at least as hard as problem Y. It means that if we could solve X, we could also solve Y.

+**$Y ≤_p X$**

-Y≤p X Y is polynomial time reduced to X if Y can be solved using a poly number of std computational steps plus a poly no of called to a black box to love X.
+Y is polynomial time reduced to X. If Y can be solved using a poly number of std computational steps plus a poly no of called to a black box to love X.

-Fact:

-Suppose Y ≤P X. If X can be solved in polynomial time, then Y can be solved in polynomial time.
+- Suppose $Y ≤_p X$.
+If X can be solved in polynomial time, then Y can be solved in polynomial time.

-Suppose Y ≤P X. If Y cannot be solved in polynomial time, then X cannot be solved in polynomial time.
+- Suppose $Y ≤_p X$.
+If Y cannot be solved in polynomial time, then X cannot be solved in polynomial time.

+**NP-Complete Problem**

+To prove a problem X is NPC problem:

+1. Prove it is a NP problem.
+2. Find a known NPC problem Y which satisfied $Y ≤_p X$.

+**NP hard Problem**

+To prove a problem X is hard problem:

+1. Find a known NPC problem Y which satisfied $Y ≤_p X$.

+##Examples

-Independent Set
+###Independent Set
-Ref: in a graph G = (V,E), we say a set of nodes, s \in V in "independent" if no two nodes in S and joined by an edge.
+Ref: Given a graph $G = (V,E)$, we say a set of nodes, $S \in V$ in independent if no two nodes in S and joined by an edge.

-Find the maximum size independent set in graph G.(Optimization version) Given a graph G and a number k, does G contain an independent set of size at least K.(Decision version) No solution.
+1. Find the maximum size independent set in graph G.(Optimization version)

+2. Given a graph G and a number k, does G contain an independent set of size at least K.(Decision version)

+3. Ans: No solution.

-Vertex Cover
+###Vertex Cover
-Given a graph G=(V,E) we say that a set of nodes S \in V in a vertex cover if every edge e \in E has at least one end in S.
+Ref: Given a $graph G=(V,E)$ we say that a set of nodes $S \in V$ in a vertex cover if every edge $e \in E$ has at least one end in S.

-Find the smallest vertex cover set in G (Optimization version) Given a graph G=(V,E) and a number k, G contain a vertex cover of size at most k.(Decision version)
+1. Find the smallest vertex cover set in G (Optimization version)

+2. Given a graph G=(V,E) and a number k, G contain a vertex cover of size at most k.(Decision version)

+###Independent Set and Vertex Cover

 FACT: let G=(V,E) be a graph then S in an independent set if and only if its complement (V-S) is a vertex cover.

 S is an independent set.

-case 1
+**case 1 **

 U is in S and V is not.
 V-S will have V and not U.